-The Soft Power Connector is located on pins 1 and 2 of jumper block J10.
-The Thunder 100 uses the PIIX4e chip for power management, including turning on and off the system.
-If the Power Button Function option in the Power Mangement Menu is set to On/Off (which is the default), pressing the power button once, after the BIOS has booted up, will turn the system on and off.
-If the Power Button Function option is set to Suspend, pressing the power button once will wake the system or send it in to Suspend mode.
-In this case, you cannot turn the system off unless you shut down through the Windows operating system or you hold the power button down for four seconds.
+The Soft Power Connector is part of jumper block J15.
+The Thunderbolt uses the chipset for power management, including turning on and off the system.
+If the Power Button Function option in the BIOS Power Management Menu is set to On/Off (which is the default), pressing the power button once after the BIOS has booted up will turn the system on and off.
+If the Power Button Function option is set to Suspend, pressing the power button once will wake the system or send it to Suspend mode.
+In this case, you cannot turn the system off unless you shut down through the Windows operating system or you hold the power button down for at least four seconds.